Table of Contents[Hide][Show]

 We don’t mean booking your seats and paying for your checked bag ahead of time.
 The airline will prompt you to do that when you book the tickets.
 No, this travel mistake is not booking everything else you need to go on vacation — pet care, parking and more.

 The labor shortage is real and it extends well beyond your favorite restaurant and airplane pilots.
 Every business is having trouble finding enough staff, leading to things like shortened hours, limited supply and higher costs.
-If you want to travel over a holiday or other busy travel time, the shortages will be amplified.
+If you want to travel over a holiday or another busy travel time, the shortages will be amplified.

 Pet Boarding

 My best friends were planning a weekend getaway on a busy holiday weekend.
 The week before the trip, they called the same pet boarding place they’ve always used and found there was no room at the inn — or at any other pet boarding spot in the area.
-They activated Plan B — they called me to ask if I would watch the puppies so they wouldn’t lose the money they’d already paid for the hotel package deal.

 A Parking Space at the Airport

-Flights are full and many people still are shying away from public transit.
-Instead, they’re driving to the airport and paying for long-term parking.
 Book ahead to be sure there’s a spot waiting for you when you get there.
 I always use my Spothero app for that.
 You can download it to your phone to find affordable long term parking.

 2. Planning to Buy What You Need at the Airport